lee212/example-project-nist-fingerprint-matching/README.rst

 #.
 Run the analysis

    #.
-Load the probe sete
+Load the probe set
    #.
 Load the gallery set
    #.
 Compare each image in "probe" to "gallery"
    #.
 Store results in HBase